marijnh/Eloquent-JavaScript/19_paint.md

 {{index [DOM, components]}}

-We're taking the messy task of running a ((user interface)) and applying some ((structure)) to it.
+We're taking the messy task of running a ((user interface)) and applying ((structure)) to it.
 Though the DOM-related pieces are still full of ((side effect))s, they are held up by a conceptually simple backbone: the state update cycle.
 The state determines what the DOM looks like, and the only way DOM events can change the state is by dispatching actions to the state.

 {{index "data flow"}}